-Item 1 - Introduction: Aristotle Capital Boston, LLC ("Aristotle Boston") is an SEC-registered investment adviser that provides advisory services.
+Item 1 - Introduction

+Aristotle Capital Boston, LLC ("Aristotle Boston") is registered with the SEC as an investment adviser that provides advisory services.
 Brokerage and investment advisory services and fees differ and it is important for you to understand the differences.
 Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.